 As communities look for reliable, flexible sources of power, concerns about noise from new energy projects often come first.
-Today, we are proud to share how modern reciprocating internal combustion engine (RICE) power plants are specifically engineered to provide significant electricity output while maintaining peace and quiet in surrounding neighborhoods.
+Today, we share how modern reciprocating internal combustion engine (RICE) power plants are specifically engineered to provide significant electricity output while maintaining peace and quiet in surrounding neighborhoods.

 A Case Study: 214 MW Liberty Station Project, Casey County, Kentucky

-East Kentucky Power Cooperative (EKPC) has designed a 214 MW RICE facility on a 100 acre site in Casey County, KY.
-Though construction has not yet begun, detailed design and modeling work show how such a plant can fit within a modest footprint while keeping sound levels extremely low at the property line.
+East Kentucky Power Cooperative (EKPC) has designed a 214 MW RICE facility on a 100-acre site in Casey County, Kentucky.
+Detailed design and modeling work show how such a plant can fit within a modest footprint while keeping sound levels extremely low at the property line.

 Noise Impact: How Quiet is Quiet?